-If you’ve ever been called by the beauty of Eastern Europe, interested in their culture, or simply looking to work abroad then this might just be your chance.
+If you’ve ever been called by the beauty of Central Europe, interested in their culture, or simply looking to work abroad then this might just be your chance.
 The Polish government is currently working with the Philippine Embassy in Poland to bring in more Filipino workers.
 This comes on the heels of Poland facing a labor shortage and aging population.

 According to the Philippine Association of Service Exporters, Inc. (PASEI), Poland is looking for individuals to work in manufacturing, fish and meat processing, information technology, medicine, and heavy-duty truck driving.
 Since analysts predict a deficiency of four million workers by 2030 Poland is quite keen on building their labor force.